Introduction

 differential equations.
 The trivial function \(\phi \equiv 0\) satisfies the ODE and both

-boundary conditions regardless of \(\lambda\); the question is whether nontrivial solutions
+boundary conditions regardless of \(\lambda\).
+The question is whether nontrivial solutions

 exist, and if so for which values of \(\lambda\).